 Description of the study areas

 This research was carried out in two selected forest reserve in Ondo State Nigeria because they are among the most significant forest reserves in Ondo State, representing key examples of tropical rainforest ecosystems in southwestern Nigeria.
 These reserves have relatively well-preserved forest cover compared to other areas, making them ideal sites to assess tree species diversity and forest health.
-Akure and Oluwa Forest reserves have locations where active logging activities have taken place and relics of forest that have not witnessed logging activities for some decades and Strict nature reserve with little or no human activities.n Akure Forest Reserve is located with the tropical rainforest ecosystem of southwest Nigeria.
+Akure and Oluwa Forest reserves have locations where active logging activities have taken place and relics of forest that have not witnessed logging activities for some decades and strict nature reserve with little or no human activities.
+Akure Forest Reserve is located with the tropical rainforest ecosystem of southwest Nigeria.
 It is situated in Akure South Local Government Area of Ondo State, Nigeria.
 Latitude of 7° 17′ 39″ N and Longitude of 5° 2′ 3″ E. It was constituted as a reserve in 1936 and the total land area is 69.93 km2.
 The relief pattern is low lying, elevation ranges from 216 m to 504 m and gently undulating in southern part while the northern part is hilly rock outcrops occurring at close intervals.
 The underlying rock is crystalline and gneiss.
 It is slightly neutral; pH of 6.7-7.3 and sandy-loam in nature.
 The dry season lasts from November to March while the wet season commences from April and end8s in October with the highest rainfall records between July and August, Average daily temperature ranges between 21ºC and 29ºC almost throughout the year.
 The mean annual rainfall varies from 2000 mm in southern area to 1500 mm in northern area with relative humidity of 80-85% annually experienced in south-west.
 Oluwa Forest Reserve is located in Ondo State, Nigeria.
 It falls between latitude 6 83” and 6.91” and longitude 4 51” and 4 59” and covers over 829 km2.
 It was formerly together with Omo-Shasha- Oluwa Forest Reserves.
 But it has been separated from the other two reserves and the two have also been separated from each other.
 The raining season at this location starts from March and ends in November while the dry season starts from December and ends in February.
 The average rain fall of this reserve is 1700 mm; the Relative Humidity is 80%, and the annual temperature is 260C with an average elevation of 100 m (Adekunle et.al., 2011).
 The map of the study areas is presented in Figure 1.

 Figure 1: Map of Ondo state showing the study areas